Cantona and Papin partnership yields 4 goals

 There is no recordings available from the final 15 minutes of the first half, as the Swedish national broadcast corporation needed to free space for international athletics, which has always been a big event in that part of Scandinavia, but we’re being assured by the legendary Swedish TV commentator Bosse Hansson that there is ‘absolutely nothing of any interest whatsoever’ that takes place in the final third of the opening half.
 Grim clouds have threatened to pour their contents onto the southern parts of Sweden all afternoon, and for the start of the second half the rain has started.

 No changes for either team at half time.
 It is the visiting forward constellation of Cantona and Papin to kick the game back into action.
-And the rain that was earlie announced, had started pouring down over the Malmö Stadion pitch.
-Those among the spectators not stood under roof will have been soaked to the bone after only a couple of minutes' exposure.
+And the rain that was earlier announced, had started pouring down over the Malmö Stadion pitch.
+Those among the spectators not stood under roof will have been soaked to the bone after only a few seconds of exposure.
 This level of rain was untypical of these shores.
 Thunder could be heard as well.
-The elements could even play their part in the outcome of this game, so it did seem 'fortunate' that no qualification points were at stake.
+The elements could even play their part in the outcome of this game, so it did seem ‘fortunate’ that no qualification points were at stake.

 French captain Amoros went in a bit high on J Nilsson according to the referee.
 A couple of minutes into the second half the home side were awarded a free-kick almost by the touchline, some 25 yards out from the byline.
 J Nilsson, plying his trade on this very ground for Malmö FF, gambled on the slippery surface giving him an advantage on goalkeeper Bats, as he tried to trick the latter by having a surprise effort on goal.
-However, he was unable to get both power and precision behind his strike, so it went wide of the 'keeper's right hand post.
-And rather than subsiding, the now tropical-like monsoon weather had seemed to increase in strength.
+However, he was unable to get both power and precision behind his strike, so it went wide of the ‘keeper’s right hand post.
+And rather than subsiding, the now tropical-like monsoon weather had seemed to increase even further in strength.
 This would lead to conditions getting more and more difficult, and even visibility suffered.
 Lightning was immediately succeeded by loud shouts of thunder, clearly telling a tale of Malmo Stadium being right in the eye of the storm.
 Seven minutes and 15 seconds into the second half, the referee decides to halt play and bring the teams back to their respective dressing rooms.
-Not only does the level of rain give events an element of lottery, but there is also no need to take any unnecessary risks with the safety of the players, with the thunderstorm looming just above their heads.
+Not only does the level of rain give events an element of lottery, but there is also no need to take any unnecessary risks with the safety of the players, with the thunderstorm hovering just above their heads.

 The match is not abandoned.
 Nearly 15 minutes later the teams reappear, and they continue where they had let off: for a Swedish right wing corner.
 Just prior to the abruption, the hosts had decided to take off the increasingly frustrated Magnusson, who clearly was a misfit on such a drenched pitch.
 On came Halmstad striker Lindqvist for his debut.
 The referee had given as reason for his taking the teams back into the dressing rooms that he had been unable to see the entire pitch; such had been the brute force of the rain.
 From Limpar’s flag kick, Hellström comes desperately close to enhancing the Swedish advantage as his header from an unmarked position right in front of goal is cleared on the goalline by Perez, who was handily placed on Bats’ right hand post to head away.
 France, who had dominated possession during the first half, had hardly been allowed to touch the ball during the first seven minutes.
 Collectively, the conditions did not seem to suit them.
 They certainly needed to up the ante to try and rescue a positive result.

-The simplicity of the French equalizer 12 minutes into the second half seemed eye-catching, as Cantona was allowed a tap-in from close range after Ravelli had only managed to parry Perez' low left-footed shot into the path of the Montpellier striker.
-However, Larsson had wandered out of possession high up in the pitch, allowing Cantona to accelerate through midfield, leaving Strömberg trailing in his wake.
+The simplicity of the French equalizer 12 minutes into the second half seemed eye-catching, as Cantona was allowed a tap-in from close range after Ravelli had only managed to parry Perez’ low left-footed shot into the path of the Montpellier striker.
+However, Larsson had wandered out of position high up in the pitch, allowing Cantona to accelerate through midfield, leaving Strömberg trailing in his wake.
 R Nilsson had done a poor marking job on Perez as Cantona fed his left wing, and the usually dependable right back only did a half-hearted job in trying to block the shot.
 Several people had been to blame for the goal.
 The French will not have cared much.
 They had their first goal of 1989.

 The equalizer had seemed to install some confidence into the visitors, who went in front only four minutes after 1-1.
 Perez is again involved when his cross from the left deflects off R Nilsson and into the path of Papin, whose volley might not be too firmly struck, but on the slippery surface the ball just trickles across the goalline off the upright after striking Ravelli’s heel.
 The Swedish had been hit by a smash and grab, and 15 minutes into the second period the visitors were ahead.
 Flashbacks from the heavy defeat in Denmark were appearing.
 Sweden had conceded five of the six goals in Copenhagen without their central defensive duo of Hysén and P Larsson on the pitch.
 Now, even with those two in the side, they looked all but convincing at the back.